ckaestne/seai/README.md

 ## Related Courses

 * 17-649 Artificial Intelligence for Software Engineering: This course focuses on how AI techniques can be used to build better software engineering tools and goes into more depth with regard to specific AI techniques, whereas we focus on how software engineering techniques can be used to build AI-enabled systems.
 Our application scenarios are typical web-based systems for end users, rather than tools for software developers.
+* [05-318 Human-AI Interaction](http://www.humanaiclass.org/): Focuses on the HCI angle on designing AI-enabled products.
+Overlaps in some coverage on fairness, covers in much more detail user interface design and how to involving humans in ML-supported decisions, whereas this course focuses more on architecture design, requirements engineering, and deploying systems in production.
+Both courses are complementary.
 * [17-646 DevOps: Modern Deployment](https://mse.isri.cmu.edu/applicants/course-offerings.html), [17-647 Engineering Data Intensive Scalable Systems](https://mse.isri.cmu.edu/applicants/course-offerings.html), and similar: These course cover techniques to build scalable, reactive, and reliable systems in depth.
 We will survey DevOps, and big data systems in the context of designing and deploying systems, but will not explore them in as much detail as a dedicated course can.
 We will look at MLOps as a ML-specific variant of DevOps.
 * [10-601 Machine Learning](https://www.cmu.edu/mits/curriculum/core/10-601.html), [15-381 Artificial Intelligence: Representation and Problem Solving](https://www.cs.cmu.edu/~15381-f17/), [05-834  Applied Machine Learning](https://www.cmu.edu/mits/curriculum/core/05-834.html), [95-865 Unstructured Data Analytics](https://www.andrew.cmu.edu/user/georgech/95-865/), and many others: CMU offers many course that teach how machine learning and artificial intelligence techniques work internally or how to apply them to specific problems (including feature engineering and model evaluation), often on static data sets.
 We assume a basic understanding of such techniques and processes (see prerequisites) but focus on the engineering process for production ML systems.